genestack/sdk/docs/source/getting_started.rst

 Setting up additional users
 ---------------------------

-If you have multiple accounts on Genestack (or you are using multiple instances of Genestack), you can define multiple users with the ``genestack-user-setup``.
+If you have multiple accounts on Genestack (or you are using multiple instances of Genestack), you can define multiple identities with the ``genestack-user-setup``.

 Each user must have a unique alias, email address, host address and password.
-Typically, the host name will either be ``internal-dev.genestack.com`` if you are a developer, or ``platform.genestack.com`` if you are working on the community version of the Genestack platform.
-There is no limitation to the number of users you can store locally, and you can even use different aliases for the same account.
-To add a new user, type in:
+Typically, the host name will either be ``internal-dev.genestack.com`` if you are a developer, or ``platform.genestack.com`` if you are working on the community edition of Genestack.
+There is no limitation to the number of identities you can store locally, and you can even use different aliases for the same account.
+To add a new identity, type in:

 .. code-block:: sh